pdjr-signalk/pdjr-skplugin-devantech/README.md

 series Ethernet relay devices.

-DS devices provide a mix of general purpose analogue input, digital input and relay output channels: the number of each type varies from model to model.
+DS devices provide a mix of general purpose analogue input, digital input and relay output channels: the number of channels of each type varies from model to model.

 The plugin represents a DS module as a Signal K switchbank with both digital input channels amd relay output channels.
 The plugin provides an interface and operating characteristic for DS switchbanks that mimics the familiar NMEA 2000 switchbank scheme.

-A DS module is uniquely identified by its Ethernet IP address and, by deafault, the plugin uses this address as the switchbank identifier in Signal K.
+A DS module is uniquely identified by its Ethernet IP address (NMEA switchbanks have an instance address) and, by default, the plugin uses this address as the switchbank identifier in Signal K.
 Each channel in a DS associated switchbank is conventionally named 'r*nn*' (if it is a relay output channel) or 's*nn*' (if it is a switch input channel) with *nn* specifying the associated DS module channel